openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Attempts to connect a TCP socket object to a remote server or to a unix domain socket file in a 100% nonblocking manner.
+Attempts to connect a TCP socket object to a remote server or to a unix domain socket file nonblockingly.

 Before actually resolving the host name and connecting to the remote backend, this method will always look up the connection pool for matched idle connections created by previous calls of this method or the [ngx.socket.connect](http://wiki.nginx.org/HttpLuaModule#ngx.socket.connect) function and saved by the [setkeepalive](http://wiki.nginx.org/HttpLuaModule#tcpsock:setkeepalive) method.

 Both IP addresses and domain names can be specified as the `host` argument.
 In case of domain names, this method will use Nginx core's dynamic resolver to parse the domain name nonblockingly and it is required to configure the [resolver](http://wiki.nginx.org/HttpCoreModule#resolver) directive in your `nginx.conf` file like this:

-    resolver 8.8.8.8;  # use Google's public DNS server
+    resolver 8.8.8.8;  # use Google's public DNS nameserver

+If the nameserver returns multiple IP addresses for the host name, this method will pick up one randomly.

 In case of error, the method returns `nil` followed by a string describing the error.
 In case of success, the method returns `1`.